colman423/phase-timeline-challenge/README.md

 - React already implements those optimization between JSX and browser DOM internally.
 So React re-render is not so evil, no need to do unnecessary optimization.

-- Maybe there're potential performance issues with global scrolling, if we may render thousands of items, some DOM hierarchy may be changed to obtain smooth performance.
+- Maybe there're potential performance issues with global scrolling, since currently we use `useLayoutEffect` to dynamically set the `scrollLeft, scrollTop`.

+  If we may render thousands of items in real world cases, some DOM hierarchy can be changed to obtain smoother performance.

 ## DOM Hierarchy proposal

-If I can build the project from zero, some DOM hierarchy changes might be proposed.
+If the project can be built from zero, some DOM hierarchy changes might be proposed.

 I didn't change the current hierarchy, because it might break the behavior of automated assessment mentioned in this document.